bobleesj/learn-swift-with-bob/course/advanced-swift/nested-generics-recursive-enum.md

 ## Conclusion
 There were two objectives.
 First, you've learned how to design beautiful code with nested generics.
 Second, you've learned the difference between normal enums and `indirect` enums when it comes to associated value.
 Remember, `indirect` enums point rather than store.
 Some may be baffled by the recursive function to add the value of all nodes.
 Well, I can't help you much.
 I recommend you to start with one node and move up.

 In the following lesson, finally, you will learn how to create custom operators.

+> **Note:** Learn Swift with Bob is available on [Udemy](https://udemy.com/learn-swift-with-bob/).
+If you wish to receive a discount link, you may sign up [here](https://goo.gl/RR4K27).